 Why not give them this gift in the form of an alternative Gift Voucher?
 Print this one out, and add your gift of time.
 Maybe you know someone who needs an hour of gardening doing?
 Or some trousers taking up? etc etc…

 But it also got me thinking about gift experiences that I’d love to give to people that I don’t normally buy for.
 I don’t buy for my closest friends.
-Over the years we have decided that this is almost tantamount to just swapping £££, so we buy for the children but not each other.
+Over the years we have decided that this is almost tantamount to just swapping £££, so instead we go out to celebrate.

 One of the best gifts I was given in recent years was a visit to a falconry centre from my gorgeous OH.
 We went hawking, met all the owls, and I watched as various birds of prey (even a vulture) flew from about 200 feet away to land on my arm!
 Beats a budgie, I’ll tell you.
 In fact I’d probably really bore you with the video footage.

 So, What Would I Buy For My Friends?

 If I did buy for them, I’d love to treat them to a day of their favourite activities.